zoontek/react-native-navigation-bar/README.md

 #### The bar style behavior is erratic

-There's currently [an open issue](https://issuetracker.google.com/issues/346386744) with the Android 15 emulator image regarding the navigation bar style when it is is fully transparent.
+There's currently [an open issue](https://issuetracker.google.com/issues/346386744) with the Android 15 emulator image regarding the navigation bar style when it is fully transparent.
 This issue does not occur on physical devices.